Tool for police reform rarely used by local prosecutors – KION546

 In 2019, Nelson scuffled with Jesse Sarey after attempting to arrest him for disorderly conduct.
 He punched Sarey seven times and then shot him in the torso.
 After Sarey fell to the ground, Nelson killed him with a second shot to the forehead.
 He claimed Sarey was on his hands and knees “ready to spring forward,” which later was disproved by both video and witnesses.

-Nelson’s actions in all three cases were outlined in a criminal complaint, eyewitness accounts, and police dashcam video obtained by the Associated Press.
+Nelson’s actions in all three cases were outlined in a criminal complaint, eyewitness accounts, and police dashcam video obtained by The Associated Press.
 In the past decade, Nelson has been investigated in more than 60 use-of-force cases that involved choking suspects until they passed out, severe dog bites, and physical force that required medical care.
-But not until last year was he placed on the King County Prosecuting Attorney’s list that flags officers whose credibility is in question due to misconduct – a designation that must be shared with defense attorneys.
+But he was not on the King County Prosecuting Attorney’s list that flags officers whose credibility is in question due to misconduct – a designation that must be shared with defense attorneys.

 “It has to do with respect for the rules, the laws, and others,” he said.
 “If an officer lacks impulse control or the ability to exercise informed judgment, you can call into question how he investigates cases.”